Lou Holtz: North Carolina State

 In 1972, Holtz moved to North Carolina State University and had a 33–12–3 record in four seasons.
-His first three teams achieved final Top 20 rankings, including a final Top 10 finish in the 1974 Coaches Poll.
+His first three teams achieved final Top 20 rankings including a final Top 10 finish in the 1974 Coaches Poll.
 His 1973 team won the ACC Championship.
 His Wolfpack teams played in four bowl games, going 2–1–1.
-Holtz received offers to become the Tulane head coach.
-He at first accepted the offer from David Dixon, the New Orleans Saints founder, then Holtz called Dixon saying he wouldn't come to Tulane.
 Following the 1975 season, Holtz accepted an offer to leave college football and become the head coach of the NFL's New York Jets.

 New York Jets

 Holtz's lone foray into the professional ranks began when he was appointed as head coach of the New York Jets on February 10, 1976.
 He was selected over Johnny Majors, Darryl Rogers, and Marv Levy.
 Holtz resigned ten months later on December 9 with the Jets at 3–10 and one game remaining in the 1976 season.
 Upon his departure, he lamented, "God did not put Lou Holtz on this earth to coach in the pros."
-Holtz's jump to the NFL as head coach for only thirteen games with a 3–10 record before returning to the college game with Arkansas would be duplicated eerily similarly by Bobby Petrino 31 years later in 2007; another 14 years after, his run would be matched in terms of length and broken in terms of record by Urban Meyer, fired by the Jacksonville Jaguars with a 2–11 record in 2021.